-ADDITIONAL COPIES OF DOCUMENTS . . .
-Additional copies of this Official Notice of Sale, the Preliminary Official Statement and the Official Bid Form may be obtained from the Financial Advisor, Dan Wegmiller, Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746.
+ADDITIONAL COPIES OF DOCUMENTS...
+Copies of the Official Notice of Sale, the Preliminary Official Statement, the Official Bid Form, Audits, and the pro forma Bond Order may be obtained at the offices of Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, Financial Advisor to the District.

-Thomas K. Rhodes, President Board of Directors Pilot Knob Municipal Utility District No. 3
+Jennifer Fadal, President Board of Directors Pilot Knob Municipal Utility District No. 2